Film Editing

 History of Film Editing

-Screenshot from The Four Troublesome Heads, one of the first films to feature multiple exposures.
+Screenshot from The Four Troublesome Heads, one of the first Films to feature multiple exposures.

-Film Editing Process
+Film Editing Process and Mise en Scene

 Film Editing at Present

-Today, most films are edited digitally (on systems such as Media Composer, Final Cut Pro X or Premiere Pro) and bypass the film positive workprint altogether.
-In the past, the use of a film positive (not the original negative) allowed the film editor to do as much experimenting as he or she wished, without the risk of damaging the original.
+Today, most Films are edited digitally (on systems such as Media Composer, Final Cut Pro X or Premiere Pro) and bypass the film positive workprint altogether.
+In the past, the use of a film positive (not the original negative) allowed the Film Editor to do as much experimenting as he or she wished, without the risk of damaging the original.
 With digital editing, editors can experiment just as much as before except with the footage.